Taiko2k/Tauon/docs/setup.md

 # Binary setup on Windows

 Release bundle should 'just work' by running tmb.exe.
-Otherwise make sure Visual C++ Runtime and DirectX installed on older windows editions.
+Otherwise make sure Visual C++ Runtime and DirectX are installed.

 # Source setup on Linux